The Intersection of Autism and ADHD in Women

 Are there specific support resources available for women with autism and ADHD?

-Yes, many organizations and online communities provide targeted resources, including support groups, therapy programs, and educational content.
-These resources can help foster connection and provide valuable strategies for managing daily life.
+Yes.
+Many organizations and online communities provide targeted resources, including support groups, therapy programs, and educational content.

 About Haven Health and Wellness